Multi-Layer Personalized Federated Learning for Mitigating Biases in Student Predictive Analytics: Experimental Evaluation

 \subsubsection{Discussion for scenario I}

 From Tables~\ref{tb:sc1_kt} and \ref{tb:sc1_pp}, we see that in many cases, there is not a large difference in performance between the locally trained \texttt{[sc1-L]} for each course and the centrally trained \texttt{[sc1-G]} across courses.
-This is a key motivation for personalization: despite \texttt{[sc1-G]} containing significantly larger training data, it is not preserving course-specific information.
-On the other hand, \texttt{[sc1-G]} outperforms both versions of global FL (\texttt{[sc1-G-AV]} and \texttt{[sc1-G-AT]}) in most cases, suggesting that centralized training across the full dataset is at least more useful than decentralized models when personalization is not employed.
+This is a key motivation for course adaptation: despite \texttt{[sc1-G]} containing significantly larger training data, it is not preserving course-specific information.
+On the other hand, \texttt{[sc1-G]} generally outperforms both versions of global FL (\texttt{[sc1-G-AV]} and \texttt{[sc1-G-AT]}), indicating that centralized training across the entire dataset is more effective than decentralized models in scenarios without adaptation.

-Across Tables~\ref{tb:sc1_kt} and~\ref{tb:sc1_pp}, we see that our proposed personalized models (\texttt{[sc1-P-AV]} and \texttt{[sc1-P-AT]}) obtain anywhere from 15-25\% improvement in AUC over the non-personalized models, depending on the course, aggregation, and downstream task.
-The improvements obtained by the personalized models show the significance of adapting the global models based on local students within each course.
-Compared to \texttt{[sc1-P-AV]}, MLPFL (\texttt{[sc1-P-AT]}) performs better on most courses, confirming our intuition on the advantages of layer-wise model aggregations with an attention mechanism. \textit{Importantly, these findings suggest that even without demographic information, our MLPFL methodology is able to obtain substantial improvement in student modeling through course-level personalizations.}
+Across Tables~\ref{tb:sc1_kt} and~\ref{tb:sc1_pp}, our proposed adaptive models (\texttt{[sc1-P-AV]} and \texttt{[sc1-P-AT]}) obtain anywhere from 15-25\% improvement in AUC over the non-adaptive models, depending on the course, aggregation, and downstream task.
+The improvements obtained by the adaptive models show the significance of adapting the global models based on local students within each course.
+Compared to \texttt{[sc1-P-AV]}, MLPFL (\texttt{[sc1-P-AT]}) performs better on most courses, confirming our intuition on the advantages of layer-wise model aggregations with an attention mechanism. \textit{Importantly, these findings suggest that even without demographic information, MLPFL is able to obtain substantial improvement in student modeling through course-level personalizations.}

+Tables~\ref{tb:sc1_kt} and \ref{tb:sc1_pp} demonstrate that our method outperforms other baselines in two downstream tasks.
+We further analyze the breakdown of performance by demographic, particularly when demographic information is not considered in the modeling.
+Figure~\ref{fig:sc1_bias} shows the outcome prediction performance by gender across three courses using our method.
+Although our method generally improves performance for each course, significant variations are observed between demographic subgroups.
+This observation motivates the need for Scenario II, which incorporates demographic information into the modeling to address these disparities more effectively.

+In addition to the outcome prediction that utilizes all activities from each student throughout the entire course (Table~\ref{tb:sc1_pp}), we have expanded our analysis to include early prediction tasks.
+Specifically, we focused on two time-frames: (a) using only the first half of each student's recorded interactions in the course (Table~\ref{tb:sc1_early1}) and (b) using only the first three weeks' worth of data, out of approximately 17 weeks total for each course (Table~\ref{tb:sc1_early2}).
+Compared with using the full duration of data, the results show a slight decrease in AUC scores for each method.
+However, our MLPFL continues to outperform other baselines in these early prediction scenarios, demonstrating its effectiveness even with limited data.